 Oberlin College has long held that educating our students to think globally about themselves and their place in the world is an important characteristic of an Oberlin education.
+Our curriculum reflects a commitment to thinking and learning about global issues.
 We have admitted and graduated students from around the world.
-We have sent our students to study away from campus with the belief that experiencing and coming to understand another culture is an invaluable part of a liberal arts education.
-Our curriculum reflects a commitment to thinking and learning about global issues.
-This website is intended to bring together the strands of our international efforts for easier access and collaboration.
+We have sent our students to study away from campus with the belief that experiencing and understanding another language and culture is an invaluable part of a liberal arts education.